The server has received the request headers and the client should proceed to send the request body. This interim respons...

 When you'll see this: Nginx waited for PHP-FPM (or an upstream API) too long.
 Common causes: slow database query, external API timeout, long-running script hitting PHP max_execution_time.

-Content-Type// Not returned by Laravel directly — comes from Nginx
+// Not returned by Laravel directly — comes from Nginx

 // Increase: fastcgi_read_timeout in Nginx